oluceps/vaultix/doc/advanced.md

 ## Bootstrap

-Vaultix relies on host ssh key controling per-host secret access permission, which generated when each host first boot.
+Vaultix relies on host ssh key controlling per-host secret access permission, which generated when each host first boot.

 You could bootstrap the host with [nixos-anywhere](https://github.com/nix-community/nixos-anywhere) with --copy-host-keys, then optionally regenerate the host key after successfully boot.
 Or first deploy without vaultix.